Physical Therapy for Total Hip Replacement

 • Improve flexibility and balance

-Their expertise ensures that your recovery is safe and effective, making physical therapy after orthopedic surgery essential for long-term success.
+Their expertise ensures that your recovery is smooth and effective, underscoring the importance of physical therapy after orthopedic surgery for long-term success.

 Before Surgery

-Preoperative physical therapy, or “prehab,” prepares your body for surgery and aids recovery.
-Key benefits include:
+Preoperative physical therapy, or “prehab,” prepares your body for surgery and improves post-operative outcomes.
+Benefits include:

-• Increased flexibility: Stretches to maintain joint range of motion.
+• Enhanced flexibility: Stretches to maintain joint range of motion.

-• Education: A physical therapist will teach proper techniques for mobility aids, like crutches or walkers.
+• Education: Learn proper techniques for mobility aids, such as crutches or walkers.

-Engaging in pre-surgery therapy makes the postoperative period smoother, forming a foundation for successful rehabilitation after orthopedic surgery.
+Pre-surgery therapy is the foundation for successful rehabilitation after orthopedic surgery.

 After Surgery

-Post-surgical physical therapy begins immediately, often within 24-48 hours.
-This crucial phase includes:
+Post-surgical physical therapy for total hip replacement begins within 24-48 hours.
+This phase is vital for regaining mobility and ensuring a smooth recovery.

 • Pain management techniques

-• Strength-building exercises focusing on the hips and legs
+• Strength-focused exercises targeting the hips and legs

 Can This Injury or Condition Be Prevented?